 Pupil/Teacher Ratios in Elementary School Classrooms

-School boards must annually report to the public the actual pupil/teacher ratios in elementary school classrooms by school.
+School Board must annually on or before December 31, report to the public the actual pupil/teacher ratios by school, for the current school year, in elementary school classrooms, and also must report the actual pupil/teacher ratio in middle school and high schools in the division by school.
 Va.
 Code § 22.1-253.13:2.

 Services for Students Identified as Hearing Impaired or Visually Impaired